Visas and Health Tunisia

 • Currency: Tunisian Dinar

-If you are a French national, you do not need a visa for stays of less than or equal to three months, you just need to be in possession of your valid passport.
-The national identity card of less than ten years, accompanied by a proof of purchase of land services issued by the agency, is tolerated for group travel.
+If you are a French national, you don’t need a visa for stays of three months or less.
+All you need is a valid passport.
+A national identity card less than ten years old, accompanied by proof of purchase of land services issued by the agency, is acceptable for group travel.
 For stays longer than three months and if you are a French national, you need a visa.

 French Embassy in Tunis